 It is unknown if this was accidental or on purpose and which one is more rare.
 The music is identical on

-This was a very weird album.
+This was a strange album.
 Space Art gave us electronic, jazz, disco, and even TV game show tunes this time.
 Were they experimenting?
 Who knows.
-A couple good tunes managed to surface none the less, but the last half of side 2 degrades into disco/jazz fusion with the embarrassment "Welcome To Love".
-I cringe when that song plays.
+A couple good tunes managed to surface none the less, but the last half of side 2 degrades into disco/jazz fusion with the cringe-worthy "Welcome To Love".
 Another unusual detour is found in "Love Machine", which has actual singing, sort of.
 This rock tune sounds more like a Kraftwerk spoof than Space Art, but is as catchy as it is silly.